Auditions

 • Dress professionally

-• One 32 bar cut (or 60 second cut) in the style of the show.
+• Two contrasting 32 bar cuts (or 60 second cuts) in the style of the show.
 Bring sheet music properly marked and in the desired key.
 An accompanist will be provided.

 The Hopeful Theatre Project seeks diverse performers, including but not limited to: ethnicity, race, color, country of origin, sex, gender, sexual orientation, body size, marital status, adults of all ages, religion, beliefs, political affiliations, socioeconomic status, experiences, and any form of disability.

-If you have any questions regarding JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT, please email info@thehopefultheatreproject.com.
+If you have any questions regarding SOMETHING ROTTEN, please email info@thehopefultheatreproject.com.

 ------------------------------------------------------------------